Feeding Chair

 Feed tour:

-At each venue, the chair will be accompanied by a programme of creative activities and events, exploring issues of public space, gender and human milk.
+At each venue, the chair is accompanied by a programme of creative activities and events, exploring issues of public space, infant feeding and human milk.

 The Feeding Chair was designed and fabricated by M3 Industries with Vicky Carr and Elaine Speight.